The radiation (radios, visible light and nuclear blasts) is

-- energy that is given out by atoms at high speed is called radiation – two main forms; atomic particles and electromagnetic radiation.
+- energy that is given out by atoms at high speed is called radiation – two main forms; electromagnetic radiation and atomic particles

 - electromagnetic radiation that either travels as waves or as tiny particles called photons (see light)